datanav/docs/DTLReferenceGuide.rst

    * - ``uri-expand``
      - | *Arguments:*
+       |   FUNCTION(function-expression(0|1}
        |   ENTITIES(value-expression{1})
        |
-     - | Runs the given entities through the prefixing rules and the prefix expansion mapping defined in the node metadata and in the entities' dataset metadata.
-The given entities must have a ``_dataset`` property containing the id of the dataset to which they belong.
-This dataset id will be used to locate the prefix rules and prefix expansion mapping.
+     - | Runs the given entities through the prefixing rules and the prefix expansion mapping defined in the node metadata RDF registry.
+The given entities must have a ``_dataset`` property containing the id of the dataset to which they belong *or* the key to look up the prefixes must be computed by the (optional) FUNCTION argument.
+The result of the FUNCTION argument will override any ``_dataset`` property on the entity.
+The id given or computed will be used to locate the prefix rules and prefix expansion mapping within the node RDF registry.
+         Note that the result of FUNCTION must be a single string value.

        | The main purpose of this function is to prepare entities for
          translation into RDF form.
 See the :doc:`RDF support <rdf-support>` document for more information about how this works.